aaronsaray/aaronsaray.com/content/blog/phpini-creator.markdown

   * Documentation!

-Yeh - its like that...
+Yeh - it's like that...

 So without further ramblings, here is the file:
 [phpinicreator.zip](/blog/wp-content/uploads/2009/01/phpinicreator.zip)